 Diagnosing PLWH, linking PLWH to HIV primary care, and PLWH achieving viral suppression are important public health steps toward ending the HIV epidemic in the United States.
-The HIV care continuum has five main "steps" or stages that include: HIV diagnosis, linkage to care, retention in care, antiretroviral use, and viral suppression.
-The HIV care continuum provides a framework that depicts the series of stages a person with HIV engages in from initial diagnosis through their successful treatment with HIV medication.
-It shows the proportion of individuals living with HIV or individuals diagnosed with HIV who are engaged at each stage.
+The HIV care continuum has five main "steps" or stages that include HIV diagnosis, linkage to care, retention in care, antiretroviral use, and viral suppression.
+The HIV care continuum provides a framework that depicts the series of stages a person with HIV engages in from initial diagnosis through their successful treatment with

+HIV medication.
+It shows the proportion of individuals living with HIV or individuals diagnosed with HIV engaged at each stage.
 The HIV care continuum allows recipients and planning groups to measure progress and to direct HIV resources most effectively.

 According to recent data from the 2016 Ryan White Services Report (RSR), the RWHAP has made tremendous progress toward ending the HIV epidemic in the United States.
-From 2010 to 2016, HIV viral suppression among RWHAP patients, defined as a patient who had at least one outpatient ambulatory health services visit and at least one viral load test during the measurement year, with the most recent HIV RNA level <200 copies/mL, increased from 69.5 percent to 84.9 percent, and racial/ethnic, agebased, and regional disparities have decreased.1 These improved outcomes mean more PLWH in the United States will live near normal lifespans and have a reduced risk of transmitting HIV to others.2 In a September 27, 2017 Dear Colleague letter, CDC notes that scientific advances have shown that antiretroviral therapy (ART) preserves the health of PLWH.
-There is also strong evidence of the prevention effectiveness of ART.
-When ART results in viral suppression, it prevents sexual HIV transmission.
-This means that people who take ART daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner.
+From 2010 to 2016, HIV viral suppression among RWHAP patients, defined as a patient who had at least one outpatient ambulatory health services visit and at least one viral load test during the measurement year, with the most recent HIV RNA level <200 copies/mL, increased from 69.5 percent to 84.9 percent, and racial/ethnic, age-based, and regional disparities have decreased.
+These improved outcomes mean more PLWH in the United States will live near normal lifespans and have a reduced risk of transmitting HIV to others.
 Such findings underscore the importance of supporting effective interventions for linking PLWH into care, retaining them in care, and helping them adhere to their antiretroviral therapy.

 RWHAP recipients are encouraged to assess the outcomes of their programs along this continuum of care.
 Recipients should work with their community and public health partners to improve outcomes across the HIV care continuum.
-HRSA encourages recipients to use the performance measures developed for the RWHAP at their local level to assess the efficacy of their programs and to analyze and improve the gaps along the HIV care continuum.
+HRSA encourages recipients to use the performance measures developed for the RWHAP at their local level to assess the efficacy of their programs and to analyze and improve gaps along the HIV care continuum.